Meirshomron/CityDefense/README.md

 # CityDefense
 Created the game CityDefense in Unity.

-The game is a combination of fruit ninja and tower defense.
+The game is a combination of Fruit Ninja and Tower Defense.
 The goal is to protect the city by slashing the different bombs spawned at it.
 Once the city is destroyed, the game is over.
 The game gets harder as you get better but no worries - you also get more boosters.

-Game development is my passion and this game was created for fun and persenal development.
+Game development is my passion and I created this game for fun and personal growth.
-I'm a developer and I worked on this game alone so the graphical aspects of the game are basic.
+I'm a developer and independently worked on this game so the graphical aspects of the game are basic.

 <a href="https://meirshomron.github.io/MakingOfCityDefense.html">Making Of CityDefense Article</a>